cabforum/smime/SBR.md

 * Supports validation through the verification protocols defined in ISO/IEC 18013-7; and
 * Can demonstrate a valid Certificate chain from the Document Signer Certificate to an Issuing Authority Certificate that is verifiable through a publicly available trust anchor or trust list approved by the issuing jurisdiction.

-The CA SHALL document and publish information describing the jurisdiction mDLs and associated attributes it accepts.
+The CA SHALL document and publish information describing the jurisdictions and mDL versions it accepts, including the specific ISO 18013-5 data elements required for identity verification.

 #### 3.2.4.2 Validation of individual identity